-Viewing Location 52A Mount Vernon Road, Mount Vernon - Looking Northwest GPS 33°51'36''S, 150°48'15''E Elevation (Eye-level) 97.9m Date and Time 25th November 2020 - 3.55pm Baseline Photo & Photomontage Figure Figures 33a, 33b & 33c (Photomontage Extended Angle of View) Visual Description Approx. Viewing Distance from Site Boundary 170m View description & prominence of the development This baseline photograph was taken from the northern boundary of land at property No. 52A Mount Vernon Road.
-It is intended to be representational of the type of view that would be experienced from a number of properties located at close proximity to the southeast corner of the development site.
-Views from within the residential dwelling may also be possible, however there is the presence of existing trees immediately in front of the house.
+Viewing Location 52A Mount Vernon Road, Mount Vernon - Looking Northwest GPS 33°51'36"S, 150°48'15"E Elevation (Eye-level) 97.9m Date and Time 25th November 2020 - 3.55pm Baseline Photo & Photomontage Figure Figures 33a, 33b & 33c (Photomontage Extended Angle of View) Visual Description Approx. Viewing Distance from Site Boundary 170m View description & prominence of the development This baseline photograph was taken from the northern boundary of land at property No. 52A Mount Vernon Road.
+It is intended to be representational of the type of properties located at close proximity to the southeast corner of the development site.
+Views from within the residential dwelling may also be possible, however the front of the house.
 As can be seen in the baseline photograph, the property sits in an elevated position overlooking the site towards Aldington Road and Mamre Road.
-Long range expansive views are possible and the Blue Mountains can be seen in the distance on the horizon.
+Long range exp be seen in the distance on the horizon.
 In the foreground the development site can be seen, together with rural and pastoral lands.
 Visual Receptor Sensitivity This viewpoint is in close proximity to the development site, with expansive views over the landscape and of the Blue Mountains.
-Residential receptors are often likely to be more critical of their view and therefore, the sensitivity has been judged to be high.
+Residential receptors are often li sensitivity has been judged to be high.
 Magnitude of Change The proposed development will be noticeable and the view would be altered by its presence.
-The view is also at close range with changes seen in the horizontal and vertical extent.
-However, due to the proposed pads levels of warehousing, views over the wider landscape including Orchard Hills, Twin Creeks and Luddenham and are expected to be still possible.
-Longer distant views of the Blue Mountains are also maintained, therefore, the magnitude of change is judged to be medium.

-The significance of the visual impact at this location is judged to be moderate.
+The view is also at close range with changes seen in the horizontal and levels of warehousing, views over the wider landscape including Orchard Hills, Twin Creeks and Luddenham and are expected to be still possible.
+Longer distant vi therefore, the magnitude of change is judged to be medium.
+Significance of Visual Impact The significance of the visual impact at this location is judged to be moderate.